JustMakeAnything/GardenAutomation/powersupply.md

 ## Use a medium voltage (12v-20v)

 Another aproach is to use a medium voltage.
+By the way up to 48V it is considered as safe to touch.
 Old laptop power supplys have often about 20v and can be reused.
 This voltage is distributed and transformed to the needed voltage at the target location with a step down module.

 Advantages: